Why Mendeley + Thetapad?

 /path/to/your/project/references.bib - Set Citation Key format (recommended:

-Step 3: Link to Your Thetapad Project
+Step 4: Link to Your Thetapad Project

-In your LaTeX document:
+In your LaTeX document, add the bibliography configuration:

 \documentclass{article}